HIV drugs touted as weapon in war on coronavirus - France 24

 The best approach for the general public is to try and "stay healthy" so your immune system can offer a robust response to the threat of the virus, said Singapore's health minister Gan Kim Yong.

-But for already infected patients, hospitals must provide supportive care to prevent complications.
+But for already infected patients, hospitals must provide support to prevent complications.

 "Chances are if you already have underlying medical conditions... your defences are weak and your organs may already be impaired, and therefore the risk of death is higher," he told parliament Monday.